hschletz/Braintacle/INSTALL.md

     braintacle-server: Can't load SOAP::Transport::HTTP* - Web service will be unavailable

-These messages are harmless and can be ignored if you don't plan to use the SOAP service.
+These messages are harmless and can be ignored if you don't plan to use the (unsupported) SOAP service.

 Set up the administration console